brettimus/gotomo/README.md

   * It will then update the model parameters without iterating through the entire corpus to date.

 4. Should DocSet.Docs be a []Document or a []*Document?
+5. Global Word Count (GWC)
+  * The way JM implemented it, the GWC map is populated when files are read in.
+	* It is updated by merging with another docSet.
+	* There maybe is a better way to do this...